awkena/qrlabelr/README.md

 library(qrlabelr)
 ```

-**Users who have R and RStudio already installed must ensure they are up to date before installing qrlabelr.
+**Users who have R and 'RStudio' already installed must ensure they are up to date before installing qrlabelr.
 All installed packages must also be updated before installing qrlabelr from GitHub**

 # Usage
 ## Generating field books